Materials-Consortia/OPTIMADE/optimade.md

     * **description**: a longer description of the database provider.
     * **prefix**: database-provider-specific prefix as found in [Appendix 1](#h.app1).

-    `provider` MAY OPTIONALLY include these fields:
+    `provider` MAY include these fields:

     * **homepage**: a [JSON API links object](http://jsonapi.org/format/1.0/#document-links), pointing to the homepage of the database provider, either directly as a string,